Surprisingly, the ever-so-convenient dishwasher isn't the most essential kitchen appliance.

 Exploring Advanced Features of Modern Dishwashers

-Aside from thorough cleaning, all dishwashers are designed to remove food remnants and process excess food just as garbage disposal would.
-Newer models offer a menu of add-ons that elevate the wash cycle, such as sanitize, extra dry, and extra scrub.
+Aside from thorough cleaning, all dishwashers are designed to remove food remnants and process excess food just as a garbage disposal would.
+Newer models, including Energy Star rated dishwashers, offer a menu of add-ons that elevate the wash cycle, such as sanitize, extra dry, and extra scrub.

 Despite these features, research shows that a dishwasher is one of the least used appliances at home.